To Home Page

 Acts 17:28 For in him we live, and move, and have our being; as certain also of your own poets have said, For we are also his offspring.

 Suppose that one day, man will be able to create simulated human beings who live in a software universe with virtual physical laws like our own.
-Imagine that a "programmerist" - a virtual man who believes in a programmer, and an "aprogrammerist" are concluding a conversation.
+Imagine that a "programmerist" - a virtual man who believes in a programmer, and an "aprogrammerist" - one who does not, are concluding a conversation.
 The aprogrammerist says,

-“How can you believe that there is a programmer who has spoken to men?
+“How can you believe that there is a programmer?
 If there were such a being, he would be much more complex that you or I, and therefore highly improbable.
 I think that you, my friend, are deluded, for he almost certainly does not exist.”

 All the while, the aprogrammerist is unaware of any reality outside of his own, incognizant of why or how the physical laws in his software universe exist, and of course, living life as though he is not being watched and listened to by his programmer at all.

-The Bible reveals that the nature of God and the eternal realm in which He dwells is not the same as the nature of this universe or the human intelligences within it.
-In light of these scriptural revelations, Dawkins argument that the God of the Bible is improbable fails miserably.
-If Dawkins wants to have even a hypothetical hope of successfully challenging the existence of the God of the Bible, he must take into consideration more of what the Bible teaches regarding His nature.
+In light of these scriptural revelations, Dawkins' argument that the God of the Bible is improbable is clearly a straw man argument based on ignorance of the Bible.
+It completely misses the point of the necessary pre-existence of God as the first cause.
+If Dawkins wants to challenge the existence of the God of the Bible, he must take into consideration more of what the Bible teaches regarding His nature.

 ~